HomeLatest NewsStartupsMorphing Machines raises ₹38.36 crore in Series A for REDEFINE processor

 Morphing Machines to focus on processor

-Morphing Machines is developing ‘REDEFINE’, a many-core processor architecture intended to handle diverse workloads across artificial intelligence, data centres and compute.
+Morphing Machines is developing ‘REDEFINE’, a many-core processor architecture intended to handle diverse workloads across artificial intelligence, data centres and enterprise compute.

 The company described REDEFINE as a runtime reconfigurable processor that can dynamically adapt resources by combining elements of CPU and GPU cores.

-Deepak Shapeti, Co-founder & CEO of Morphing Machines, said, “Data Centers today demand agility—REDEFINE uniquely adapts to any workload, from to analytics, delivering breakthrough efficiency and lower costs for the next era of cloud computing.”
+Deepak Shapeti, Co-founder & CEO of Morphing Machines, said, “Data Centers today demand agility—REDEFINE uniquely adapts to any workload, from AI to analytics, delivering breakthrough efficiency and lower costs for the next era of computing.”

 Advertisement